United States of America

 Overview

-A huge facility with eight terminals, JFK (as it's popularly known) has every kind of shop, restaurant, or entertainment option a passenger could wish for.
+Sometimes going by the shorter moniker JFK, the airport is a huge facility with eight terminals and has every kind of shop, restaurant, or entertainment option a passenger could wish for.
 Terminal 4 houses a great art museum and large shopping complex.

 Unfortunately, the large size of the airport makes it confusing to navigate, and passengers making connections will need to allow a lot of time between flights to get from one gate to another.
-Security is also very strict, though the facility handles its large volume of traffic (46 million passengers each year) efficiently.
+Security is also very strict, though the facility handles its large volume of traffic efficiently.

 Location